uyar/piculet/docs/extract.rst

 ----------------------------

 You can generate items where the key value also comes from the content.
-Consider for example how you would get the runtime and the language of the movie.
+For example, consider how you would get the runtime and the language of the movie.
 Instead of writing multiple items for each ``h3`` element under an "info" class ``div``, we can write only one item that will select these divs and use the h3 text as the key.
-Section elements like these divs can be selected using ``section`` specifications in the items.
+These elements can be selected using ``foreach`` specifications in the items.
 This will cause a new item to be generated for each selected element.
-To get the key value, we can use paths, reducers -and also transformers- that will be applied to the selected section element:
+To get the key value, we can use paths, reducers -and also transformers- that will be applied to the selected element:

 >>> spec = {
 ...     'items': [
 ...         {
-...             'section': '//div[@class="info"]',
+...             'foreach': '//div[@class="info"]',
 ...             'key': {
 ...                 'path': './h3/text()',
 ...                 'reduce': 'first'